This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 2 ounces whisky or any hard liquor of your choice
+• 2 ounces (60 grams) whisky or any hard liquor of your choice

 Instructions

-- Adding syrup to the drink is an optional step if you like a sweeter sangria.
-Heat a saucepan on low heat, add 3 tablespoons of sugar and 2 tablespoons of water to the saucepan.
-Keep string until the sugar has dissolved and the clear syrup forms.
-Turn off the heat, transfer the syrup to a small bowl and cool down.
+• Adding syrup to the drink is optional if you prefer a sweeter sangria.
+Heat a saucepan over low heat, add 3 tablespoons of sugar and 2 tablespoons of water, and stir until the sugar has dissolved and a clear syrup forms.
+Turn off the heat, transfer the syrup to a small bowl, and let it cool.

-- Wash both orange and lemon by rubbing them with salt; rinse and pat dry with paper towels.
-Cut off thick pieces of rind before chopping the orange and lemon in half.
+• Wash both the orange and lemon by rubbing them with salt, then rinse and pat dry with paper towels.
+Cut off the thick pieces of rind, and then chop the orange and lemon in half.

-- Squeeze out orange and lemon juice into a cup.
+• Squeeze the orange and lemon juice into a cup.

-- In a large pitcher, add red wine, syrup (if you like your drink sweet), orange juice, lemon juice, and whisky, and stir to combine well.
-Add a cinnamon stick and the pieces of orange and lemon rind.
-Stir well, cover, and refrigerate for at least 2 hours (or overnight).
+• In a large pitcher, combine the red wine, syrup (if you prefer a sweeter drink), orange juice, lemon juice, and whiskey.
+Stir well to combine.
+Add the cinnamon stick and the pieces of orange and lemon rind.
+Stir again, cover, and refrigerate for at least 2 hours (or overnight).

-- Serve the drink cold in a glass with apple slices and peach slices.
-Finally, top off with lemon soda (or sparkling water if desired).
-Enjoy.
+• Serve the drink cold in a glass with apple and peach slices.
+Top off with lemon soda (or sparkling water, if desired).
+Enjoy!

 Video